KarinaZubko/Portfolio/README.md

 <p>
-The data visualized using Tableau show us the main information about sales process in 4 regions.
-You can easily switch the region and work with the data brings to it.
+The data visualized using Tableau shows us the main information about the sales process in 4 regions.
+You can easily switch the region and work with the data brought to it.
 The following calculations were applied:

 <br> 1. <em> Understanding what content is available in different countries.
 <br>